30 Comedians Give Advice to Their Younger Selves

 And lastly, don’t buy so many sneakers.
 You won’t wear most of them.”

 Chris Gethard after Whiplash at UCB Chelsea, February 6, 2012: “The first thing I would tell this young man is to keep an eye on that jacket.
-It fits well, looks nice on you, and is shockingly warm considering its relatively lightweight.
+It fits well, looks nice on you, and is shockingly warm considering its relatively light weight.
 You are going to lose it in a year or so, and you are going to be sad.

 The second thing I would say is that in the next few months you are going to fall off the deep end and it’s going to be scary.
 But persevere and keep working hard.
 It’s going to be okay.